Donate with confidence

-What alumni, donors, members and community leaders are saying about us?
+Here is what alumni, donors, Experience members and community leaders are saying…

 As a freelance curator working in Miami for many years now I introduced more than ten Israeli artists to the Fountainhead Residency.
 I realized that for an artist – being in the Fountainhead Residency is more beneficial than having a gallery solo show in town.
 The opportunity to work in the best environment and to be exposed to the local art community together with the amazing support they get from Kathryn Mikesell in introducing them to local art scene professionals – is beyond any other experience.